J and Astronomy

 For the case of frequency-independent absorption and scattering - the "grey atmosphere" case - we may use the condition of radiative equilibrium to show that B(tau) = s(tau) for the integrated radiation.
 This problem can be solved by forming the matrix equations for the unknown vector {s,p}.
 The routine in Grey_si.ijs demonstrates how this can be done in J.

-While the generation of the matrix transforms is not very quick for a fine grid of optical depths, once they have been computed the solution of the equations is fast and the transforms need not be recomputed unless the optical depth grid is changed.
+The generation of the matrix transforms takes less a second for a fine grid of 80 optical depths.
+Once they have been computed the solution of the equations is very fast and the transforms need not be recomputed unless the optical depth grid is changed.

 Slab Geometry